sarves/thamizhilip/index.md

 - Sarveswaran, K., Dias, G. and Butt, M.: “ThamizhiFST: A Morphological Analyser and Generator for Tamil Verbs,” 3rd International Conference on Information Technology Research (ICITR), pp. 1-6, Moratuwa, Sri Lanka, 2018.

 ### Future work
-A lot to be done, this is just a begining.
+A lot to be done, this is just a beginning.
 You can expect the following improvements in very near future:
 - Improvement of learning models (currently, POS and Morph shows more than90% accuracy, and Dependency parser shows only 60%)
 - Adding lemmatisation feature